-■ The tsMsgTmpBanner and tsMsgSend variables can be neither read nor written.
-[CSCdi03894]

-- The ifMTU variable reflects the configured IP-specific MTU for the interface.
+- The tsMsgTmpBanner and tsMsgSend variables can be neither read nor written.
+[CSCdi03894] - The ifMTU variable reflects the configured IP-specific MTU for the interface.
 It should reflect the configured overall/physical MTU.
-[CSCdi04022] - Under rare circumstances, sending of SNMP tty enterprise traps may result in protocol translator reloads.
-[CSCdi04138] - If extended TACACS is enabled, under certain rare conditions involving retransmissions, corrupted memory could cause the protocol translator to reload.
+[CSCdi04022] - Under rare circumstances, sending of SNMP tty enterprise traps may result in server reloads.
+[CSCdi04138] - If extended TACACS is enabled, under certain rare conditions involving retransmissions, corrupted memory could cause the server to reload.
 [CSCdi04165]